Danilo Alvim

 Danilo Alvim Faria (3 December 1920 – 16 May 1996) was a Brazilian footballer.
 He was a member of the ill-fated Brazilian 1950 World Cup team.
-One of the greatest center-halves in the World during his prime, he was renowned as a very sophisticated and elegant player who possessed fine ball control and accurate long range passing.
+Considered to be one of the greatest center-halves in the world during his prime, he was renowned as a very sophisticated and elegant player who possessed fine ball control and accurate long range passing.

 Club career

 Danilo Alvim was an amateur playing with America-RJ when Flávio Costa's Rio de Janeiro squad practiced against them in 1941.
 He was asked to fill in for one of the injured players and so impressed the famous coach that he was asked to join the squad.
 At first he thought it was a joke, but when he realized it was true he went out to celebrate.
 On his way back home he was hit by a car and had his leg broken (in 39 places according to some sources).

 In 1942 he came back to America and was cut by the manager to save costs.
 Rather than cutting him outright the team's directors sent him to Canto do Rio where he led the team to a Rio de Janeiro championship.
 He was promptly recalled to America as well as the Rio de Janeiro state team that Flávio Costa had invited him to join before his accident.
 In 1946 he joined Vasco de Gama and became a huge part of the "expresso da vitória" (the victory express), one of Brazil's best ever club teams and the first to win an international title (the South American club championship in 1948 — before the Copa Libertadores came to be).
 Danilo retired while playing for Botafogo.
 He was known as "Prince" due to the characteristic elegance of his style of play.